marcusnagy/ai-hub-apps/apps/android/ChatApp/README.md

     4. Use browser UI instance to open and run ChatApp

+---

+## Running ChatApp on Android with WhisperKit

+- Add the `openai_whisper-x` to the assets folder.
+This is compiled from the [WhisperKit Android](https://github.com/argmaxinc/WhisperKitAndroid)

+- All other files `.so`-files required by the **WhisperKit** should be placed in the location of your QNN-SDK location inside `qairt/<version>/lib/external/`

+- Update your `build.gradle` with the path to your local QNN-SDK

+    ```code
+    def qnnSDKLocalPath="/opt/qcom/aistack/qairt/2.28.2.241116"
+    ```
+---

 ## License

 This app is released under the [BSD-3 License](../../../LICENSE) found at the root of this repository.